hhandika/nahpu/assets/docs/info/en/project-overview.md

 ## Backing up in the field

 `Export project` is the daily field backup.
-It is smaller and faster than a database backup and easier on the battery, and `Merge project` reads it back on another device, so a lost or broken device costs at most one day of work.
+It is smaller and faster than a database backup and easier on the battery. `Import project` reads it back on another device, so a lost or broken device costs at most one day of work.
 Choose ZIP or TAR.GZ to carry media, or a `JSON.GZ` light export when the upload must be small.

 Reserve `Backup database` for a weekly checkpoint and for the moment before any merge.
 It copies all projects and every file in NAHPU app data, whether or not a project links to it.
 In the field, run it occasionally, when battery use is not a concern.